-If any Director or senior management member violates laws and administrative regulations or the Articles of Association in fulfilling his/her duties, thereby causing any loss to the Company, the shareholder(s) severally or jointly holding 1% or more shares of the Company for more than 180 consecutive days shall have the right to request the Board of Supervisors in writing to institute legal proceedings at the People's Court; if the Board of Supervisors violates laws and administrative regulations or the Articles of Association in fulfilling its duties, thereby causing any loss to the Company, the Shareholders shall have the right to request the Board of Directors in writing to institute legal proceedings at the People's shall have the right to request the Board of Directors in writing to institute legal proceedings at the People's shall have the right to request the Board of Directors in writing to institute legal proceedings at the People's shall have the right to request the Board of Directors in writing to institute legal proceedings at the People's shall have the right to request the Board of Directors in writing to institute legal proceedings at the People's shall have the right to request the Board of Directors in writing to institute legal proceedings at the People's shall have the right to request the Board of Directors in writing to institute legal proceedings at the People's shall have the right to request the Board of Directors in writing to institute legal proceedings at the People's shall have the right to request the Board of Directors in writing to institute legal proceedings at the People's shall have the right to request the Board of Directors in writing to institute legal proceedings at the People's shall have the right to request the Board of Directors in writing to institute legal proceedings at the People's shall have the right to request the Board of Directors in writing to institute legal proceedings at the People's shall have the right to request the Board of Directors in writing to inst
+If any Director or senior management member violates laws and administrative regulations or the Articles of Association in fulfilling his/her duties, thereby causing any loss to the Company, the shareholder(s) severally or jointly holding 1% or more shares of the Company for more than 180 consecutive days shall have the right to request the Board of Supervisors in writing to institute legal proceedings at the People's Court; if the Board of Supervisors violates laws and administrative regulations or the Articles of Association in fulfilling its duties, thereby causing any loss to the Company, the Shareholders shall have the right to request the Board of Directors in writing to institute legal proceedings at the People's

 Court.
-If the Board of Supervisors or the Board of Directors refuses to institute legal proceedings after receipt of the aforesaid signed written request or fails to institute legal proceedings within 30 days after receipt of the request, or if under urgent circumstances that any delay of legal proceedings may cause irrecoverable damages to the interests of the Company, the Shareholders specified above shall have the right to directly institute legal proceedings at the People's Court in their own names for the interest of the Company, thereby causing any loss to the Company, the Shareholders severally or jointly holding 1% or more shares of the Company for more than 180 consecutive days may institute legal proceedings at the People's Court pursuant to the preceding provisions.
+If the Board of Supervisors or the Board of Directors refuses to institute legal proceedings after receipt of the aforesaid signed written request or fails to institute legal proceedings within 30 days after receipt of the request, or if under urgent circumstances that any delay of legal proceedings may cause irrecoverable damages to the interests of the Company, the Shareholders specified above shall have the right to directly institute legal proceedings at the People's Court in their own names for the interest of the Company.
+If any other person infringes upon the legitimate rights and interests of the Company, thereby causing any loss to the Company, the Shareholders severally or jointly holding 1% or more shares of the Company for more than 180 consecutive days may institute legal proceedings at the People's Court pursuant to the preceding provisions.